Definition

 Role in the network

 Because most other Bitcoin software depends on the consensus behavior Bitcoin Core defines, it occupies a central but deliberately conservative position.
-Development is community-driven, with contributors submitting code, review, testing, and documentation, and a small set of maintainers merging changes.
-No single party controls which rules nodes enforce; operators choose what software to run, and that collective choice is what gives the rules their force.
+Development is public and community-driven — anyone can contribute code, review, testing, or documentation — with a small set of maintainers merging changes after extensive peer review, and consensus-affecting changes facing the highest bar of all.
+Yet no single party controls which rules the network enforces: operators choose what software to run, and that collective, revocable choice is what gives the rules their force.
+The developers propose; the node runners dispose.
+That inversion — users holding final authority over money's rules by each verifying them independently — is the entire point, and it only works if enough people actually run the software.

-Running a node pairs naturally with self-custody and self-hosting tools.
-See Full Node and Initial Block Download for related concepts, and our coverage of node-bundling operating systems for plug-and-play setups.
+Running a node pairs naturally with everything else on the sovereignty path: self-custody, home mining, and self-hosted services.
+See full node for the general concept and initial block download for the first hurdle, and our coverage of node-bundling operating systems for plug-and-play setups.

 Find node software in the sovereign self-hosting catalog.